IfiemiE/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6: function prints every other character in even positions
 7: function prints second half of a string
 8: function prints n elements of a given array
+9: function copies one array into another
+100: function converts number in a stream of characters to integer